vatesfr/xen-orchestra/docs/backups.md

 ## Consistent backup (with quiesce snapshots)

-All backup rely on snapshots.
+All backup types rely on snapshots.
 But what about data consistency?
-By default, Xen Orchestra will try to make a **quiesce snapshot** every time a snapshot is done (and fallback to normal snapshot if it's not possible).
+By default, Xen Orchestra will try to take a **quiesced snapshot** every time a snapshot is done (and fall back to normal snapshots if it's not possible).

-All your Windows VMs can be protected (especially MS SQL or Exchange services) after you have installed Xen Tools in your VMs.
-A quiesce snapshots means the operating system will be notified and the cache will be flushed to disks.
+Snapshots of Windows VMs can be quiesced (especially MS SQL or Exchange services) after you have installed Xen Tools in your VMs.
+However, [there is an extra step to install the VSS provider on windows](quiesce).
+A quiesced snapshot means the operating system will be notified and the cache will be flushed to disks.
 This way, your backups will always be consistent.

-To see if you have quiesced snapshots for a VM, just go into its snapshot tab, the "info" icon means it is a quiesced snapshot:
+To see if you have quiesced snapshots for a VM, just go into its snapshot tab, then the "info" icon means it is a quiesced snapshot:

 ![](./assets/quiesced1.png)